052223-java-angular/Phou-p1-backend/README.md

 - **BCrypt**: A Java library for hashing and checking passwords for security.
 - **Log4j**: A logging utility for debugging purposes.
 - **JUnit**: A testing framework for Java applications, used to ensure our code works as expected.
-- **JUnit, Mockito, and PowerMock**: Used for unit and integration testing.
+- **Mockito, and PowerMock**: Used for unit and integration testing.
 - **Git and GitHub**: Used for version control.

 ## Requirements